Denis O'Brien is Chairman and founder of the privately-owned Digicel Group, one of the fastest growing communications companies in the world.

 In 2000, Denis established The Iris O’Brien Foundation to identify and assist projects in Ireland and internationally which aim to alleviate disadvantaged communities.

-In 2010, he was named Goodwill Ambassador for the city of Port-au-Prince in Haiti by the Mayor of Port-au-Prince in recognition of his efforts to rebuild Haiti and attract foreign direct investment in the aftermath of the devastating earthquake on January 12th.
+In 2010, he was named Goodwill Ambassador for the city of Port-au-Prince in Haiti by the Mayor of Port-au-Prince in recognition of his efforts to rebuild Haiti and attract foreign direct investment in the aftermath of the devastating earthquake.
 Digicel is the single largest private investor in Haiti.

-He has also been appointed to the Broadband Commission for Digital Development.
+He is also a member of the Broadband Commission for Digital Development.

-Denis holds a BA degree from University College Dublin and an MBA from Boston College.
+Denis holds a Bachelor of Art degree from University College Dublin and a Master of Business Administration from Boston College.